neo-hack/neo-rfcs/rfcs/WIP-003-neo-generator.md

 # Adoption strategy

-- neo should builtin **at least one official generator** as prepack default method
+- neo should built-in **at least one official generator** as prepack default method

 # Unresolved questions

-- use majo or gulp
+- `use` how to load `remote/npm` pkg
-- `use` how to load remote pkg
+- `preset` contain config files, generator should support load files from `preset`?